Vasil Bykaŭ: Life and career

-Vasil Bykaŭ was born in the village Byčki, not far from Viciebsk in 1924.
-In 1941 he was in Ukraine when Germany attacked the USSR.
+Vasil Bykaŭ was born in the village Byčki, not far from Vitebsk in 1924.
+In 1941 he was in Ukraine when Operation Barbarossa began.
 Seventeen-year-old Bykaŭ was drafted into the Red Army, where he was assigned to digging trenches.
 As the war progressed, he later joined the fight against the Germans, rising to the rank of junior lieutenant.
-After the war, Bykau was demobilized, but later returned to the Red Army, serving from 1949-1955.
+After the war, Bykau was demobilized, but later returned to the Red Army, serving from 1949 to 1955.
 He then began work as a journalist for the Hrodna Pravda newspaper.
 In the same decade his first novellas began to be published, of which the most famous are "The Ordeal", "The Obelisk", "To Go and Not Return", and "To Live Till Sunrise".
 "The Ordeal" inspired director Larisa Shepitko's film The Ascent, released in 1977 and winner of the Golden Bear award at the 27th Berlin International Film Festival.
-During and after Perestroika, he participated in the pro-reform movement (e.g. Popular Front of Belarus).
+During and after Perestroika, he participated in the Belarusian Popular Front.
+From 1990 to 1993, Bykaŭ was the first president of the World Association of Belarusians.
 In October 1993, he signed the Letter of Forty-Two.

+Bykaŭ repeatedly sharply criticized the regime of Alexander Lukashenko, believing that an alliance with the West, not Russia, would be better for Belarus.
+He warned against the excesses of Russian imperialism and condemned the First Chechen War, accusing the Kremlin of annihilating "the heroic Chechen people".
+Bykau considered the increasing Russification policy to be a threat to the Belarusian language.
+As a result of that, the writer was hounded by the state press, and censorship banned the publication of his new works.

+Bykaŭ headed the organizing committee of an opposition rally that took place on March 24, 1996 during the Minsk Spring.
+The meeting took place on the eve of the signing of the first integration agreements with Russia.

+An opponent of Alexander Lukashenko's regime and a supporter of the Belarusian Popular Front, he lived abroad for several years (first in Finland, then in Germany and the Czech Republic), but returned to his homeland a month before his death in 2003.
+The memory of his turbulent life and uncompromising stance on the war have only enhanced his reputation at home and abroad ever since.